< All Topics

 NOTE: The default NEPI sudo password is: nepi (You won’t see any feedback when entering the password, so just type it in and hit the “Enter” key on your keyboard)

-Then run the darknet training process:
+Then run the darknet training process (THE FOLLOWING IS ONE LINE OF CODE):

 sudo ./darknet detector train /mnt/nepi_storage/ai_training/light_bulbs/obj.data /mnt/nepi_storage/ai_training/light_bulbs/light_bulb_demo.cfg /mnt/nepi_storage/ai_training/light_bulbs/light_bulb_demo.weights -map -clear